EatonZ/DevTool/README.md

 # History & Things to know

 Shortly after finishing v1.1.1 in the fall of 2012, work started on v2.0.
-Work continued until mid-2013, where other projects started taking up my time and the project fell off my radar.
+Work continued until mid-2013.
+Other projects started taking up my time, so DevTool was put on the backburner.
 There have been no significant developments since mid-2013, and <b>no further development is currently planned</b>.

 The source code in this repository is for the latest, unfinished copy of v2.0.
 Aside from updating a few project files for Visual Studio 2017 and DevExpress v18.1 compatibility, most of the code is as it was left in mid-2013.